sraisty1c/test-i18next/README.md

 ## Still here?

-I assume you **REALLY** want to make `esModuleInterop: false` work, I have found one reliable way to do so for all of the tech, see this code.
+I assume you then **REALLY** want to make `esModuleInterop: false` work, I have found one reliable way to do so for all of the various module types and loaders, both jest/node and webpack.

 Namely: